Enhancing precision of atomic clocks by tuning disorder in accessories: Glassy disorder: Origins, models and averaging

 where $\text{lb}$ and $\text{ub}$ denote respectively the lower bound and upper bound of the corresponding probability distribution function from which $\epsilon$ is chosen.
-We now compare the disorder-averaged quantities for the different probability distributions, discussed in Sec.~\ref{sec:3-a}, with the ideal minimum uncertainty in $\omega$, i.e., $\Delta \tilde{\omega}^{(p)}_0$, given in Eq.~(\ref{nl_prod}).\\ \\ \textbf{Discrete glassy disorder of type $\mathbf{D_1}$:} For the disorder parameter $\epsilon$ chosen from the discrete distribution, $D_1$, the disorder-averaged frequency deviation, for $\nu$ copies of uncorrelated probes, is given by
+We compare the disorder-averaged quantities for the different probability distributions, with the ideal minimum uncertainty in $\omega$, which is $\Delta \tilde{\omega}^{(p)}_0=\frac{1}{t\sqrt{\nu}}$. \\